liuzhousi/FPGC4/Documentation/docs/index.md

 All hardware designs are written in Verilog.
 Iverilog and GTKwave are used to simulate these hardware designs before writing the design to the FPGA using Quartus Prime.

-The Assembler and most other scripts are written in Python3.
-Code for the FPGC4 is written using a self designed assembly language.
+The Assembler, C compiler and most other scripts are written in Python 3.
+The assembler assembles a self designed assembly language, and the C compiler compiles C to this assembly language.

 Sublime Text 3 is used as text editor, with some handy build scripts to speed up the development and to quickly send code to the FPGC4.